cipherwolf420/web-vulnerabilities-notes/reflected-xss/context-analysis.md

-step 3: Context Identification

-Now find:

-Input reflected WHERE?

-Possible contexts:

-HTML body

-HTML attribute

-JavaScript

-URL

-CSS
+## Context Analysis

+The reflected input was identified in the server-generated HTML response.

-Example response snippet:
+Example response fragment:

-<p>You searched for reflectiontest123</p>
+<p>You searched for reflectiontest123</p> ```

+The input is rendered directly inside the HTML body, without attribute boundaries or JavaScript string encapsulation.

-👉 Context = HTML body
+This confirms an HTML body context.

+No output encoding was observed for angle brackets, indicating that HTML injection is possible at this location.